scloud by Florian Salzmann

 Device page

-Events on the end devices can be seen in the portal.
-Clicking on it takes you to the extended overview, which shows you more details about the incident and the process.
+Events on the endpoints are visible in the portal.
+A click on it takes you to the extended overview, which shows you more details about the incident and its timeline.

 Defender for Business Device Alert